Connect the storage LUN to the server

 Check to see if the ticket When ordering the service, you requested that the storage LUN be connected to this server.

 If you have not requested this server connection, file a ticket.
 In the ticket, specify the UUID or IP address of the server.
-You can look in control panels under Servers and hardware → Servers → server page → tab Operating system → field IP.
+You can look in control panel under Servers and hardware → Servers → server page → tab Operating system → field IP.

 Connect to the server